2007 Ontario general election: Issues

 Although all four parties released a variety of detailed platform proposals, the campaign was dominated almost entirely by John Tory's promise to extend public funding to Ontario's faith-based schools.

 In Ontario at present, the Catholic school system is fully funded in the same manner as public schools.
-However, other religious schools, such as Jewish, Muslim or Evangelical Christian schools, are not funded by the province.
+However, other religious schools, such as Jewish, Muslim or Christian schools, are not funded by the province.
 This discrepancy has been cited as discriminatory by both the Supreme Court of Canada and the United Nations Human Rights Committee, although to date the province has taken no action to change its existing school funding policies, on the grounds that Catholic school funding in the province is mandated by the Constitution of Canada.

 Tory's proposal to extend funding to religious schools was controversial, with polls confirming that a clear majority of Ontarians opposed the proposal.
 Even some of Tory's own caucus, most notably Bill Murdoch and Garfield Dunlop, openly criticized the proposal during the election campaign.
 After heavy opposition, Tory changed his position later in the campaign, promising a free vote on the issue.

 The Liberals and the NDP were both opposed to non-Catholic religious school funding, while the Green Party proposed eliminating the province's existing Catholic school funding in favour of a single public school board.
 Liberal opposition to non-Catholic religious school funding, especially private Muslim schools, appealed to Islamophobic sentiment in the province.

 There was a brief flurry of interest in health care issues when John Tory emphasized his support for an increasing role for the private sector in health care.

 In the final week of the campaign, NDP leader Howard Hampton criticized the media for focusing almost entirely on religious schools and virtually ignoring other issues.

-Ridings
+Redistribution

-With the passing of Bill 214 and the Representation Act, 2005 in 2005, Ontario's electoral boundaries are no longer identical to the federal electoral boundaries.
-The province is now divided into 11 northern electoral districts that are identical, except for a minor boundary adjustment, to the ones that existed on October 2, 2003, and 96 southern electoral districts that are identical to their federal counterparts as they existed on September 1, 2004.
+With the passing of Bill 214 and the Representation Act, 2005 in the year 2005, Ontario's electoral boundaries were no longer identical to the federal electoral boundaries.
+The province was now divided into 11 northern electoral districts that were identical, except for a minor boundary adjustment, to the ones that existed on October 2, 2003, and 96 southern electoral districts that were identical to their federal counterparts as they existed on September 1, 2004.

-The 11 northern electoral districts are: Algoma—Manitoulin, Kenora—Rainy River, Nickel Belt, Nipissing, Parry Sound—Muskoka, Sault Ste.
+The 11 northern electoral districts were: Algoma—Manitoulin, Kenora—Rainy River, Nickel Belt, Nipissing, Parry Sound—Muskoka, Sault Ste.
 Marie, Sudbury, Thunder Bay—Atikokan, Thunder Bay—Superior North, Timiskaming—Cochrane, and Timmins—James Bay.

 As a result of the redistribution, none of the three major parties took fewer seats than it held at the dissolution of the previous legislature.
 The Liberals and the Progressive Conservatives each gained seats, while the New Democratic Party's seat total remained unchanged.